pasqal-io/perceptrain/docs/tutorials/training/examples.md

 from perceptrain import Trainer, TrainConfig from perceptrain.data import to_dataloader from perceptrain.utils import rand_featureparameters
-from perceptrain.models import QNN, QuantumModel from perceptrain.types import ExperimentTrackingTool
+from perceptrain import QNN, QuantumModel from perceptrain.types import ExperimentTrackingTool

 hyperparams = {